-This is quite a precipitous drop for Tim Hortons as a brand, but not to be unexpected as they encountered a bit of headwind.
+This is quite a precipitous drop for Tim Hortons as a brand, but not unexpected as they encountered a bit of a headwind.

-To further complicate the matter a franchisee who thinks about speaking out against the parent company might have their franchise renewal revoke so they keep quiet in fear of reprisal.
+To further complicate the matter a franchisee who thinks about speaking out against the parent company might have their franchise renewal revoked so they keep quiet in fear of reprisal.

-In addition, the recent increase in Ontario minimum wage to $14/hr have led to locations of Tim Hortons owned by the children of the co-founders to cut back on benefits and paid breaks.
+In addition, the recent increase in Ontario minimum wage to $14/hr has led to locations of Tim Hortons owned by the children of the co-founders to cut back on benefits and paid breaks.

 The optics have not been good for Tim Hortons as a beloved Canadian institution as some people have already started to look elsewhere for their coffee runs.
 Starbucks, Second Cup and McDonald’s all come to mind.
-(An aside to “Canadian institution”, we can’t really call it Canadian anymore as the real owners are a consortium of Americans and Brazillian companies.)
+(As an aside to a “Canadian institution”, we can’t really call it Canadian anymore as the real owners are a consortium of American and Brazilian companies.)

-So what are the plans for Restaurant Brand International to counter these perceptions and negative downward trend in reputation, new lid, possible new bag and some new commercials?
+So what are the plans for Restaurant Brand International to counter these perceptions and negative downward trends in reputation, new lid, possible new bag, and some new commercials?
 We are sure that these commercials are going to be heart-warming, but it will take more than this to win us back right?